-- facilitating the transportation of crude oil from producers to refineries and from owned and third party terminals to refiners via pipelines; - transporting CO2 from natural and anthropogenic sources to crude oil fields owned by our customers; - shipping crude oil and refined products to and from producers and refiners via trucks, pipelines, and railcars; - Unloading railcars at our crude-by-rail terminals; - storing and blending of crude oil and intermediate and finished refined products; - · purchasing/selling and/or transporting crude oil from the wellhead to markets for ultimate use in refining; and

-• purchasing products from refiners, transporting those products to one of our terminals and blending those products to a quality that meets the requirements of our customers and selling those products (primarily fuel oil, asphalt and other heavy refined products) to wholesale markets.
+- facilitating the transportation of crude oil from producers to refineries and from owned and third party terminals to refiners via pipelines; - transporting CO2 from natural and anthropogenic sources to crude oil fields owned by our customers; - shipping crude oil and refined products to and from producers and refiners via trucks, pipelines, and railcars; - Unloading railcars at our crude-by-rail terminals; - · storing and blending of crude oil and intermediate and finished refined products; - purchasing/selling and/or transporting crude oil from the wellhead to markets for ultimate use in refining; and - purchasing products from refiners, transporting those products to one of our terminals and blending those products to a quality that meets the requirements of our customers and selling those products (primarily fuel oil, asphalt and other heavy refined products) to wholesale markets.

 We also use our terminal facilities to take advantage of contango market conditions, to gather and market crude oil, and to capitalize on regional opportunities which arise from time to time for both crude oil and petroleum products.
 When we purchase and store crude oil during periods of contango, we attempt to limit direct commodity price risk by simultaneously entering into a contract to sell the inventory in a future period, either with a counterparty or in the crude oil futures market.
-In April 2020, crude oil price markets were in contango, so we anticipate that opportunities will exist to profit from this strategy for at least the next quarter.
+During the 2020 Quarter, crude oil price markets were in contango, and we were able to use our available capacity to profit from this strategy during the period.